condon-lab/Condon_Lab_Docs/docs/admin/online_travel_system.md

 3. On this page, click on Personal Information, follow the prompts and fill in all the required info, in red.
 The information added here must match exactly with the information in UAccses. and ID
 4. Remember to click Save.

-### Make Garry a delegate:
+### Make Cynthia Barnett (barnettc@arizona.edu) a delegate:
 1. Back on the Profile Options page on the left menu click Request Delegates
-2. On this page click Add, use netid gforger to add Garry, click everything except for Temporary, click Save
+2. On this page click Add.
+Click everything except for Temporary, click Save.

+### Make Garry Forger a travel assistant:
+1. On the travel settings, click Assitants/Arrangers
+2. Search for Garry and give him access for booking.
+Set as the primary assistant